MichielDerhaeg/build-linux/README.md

 $ cp /path/to/busybox usr/bin/busybox
 $ cp /path/to/bzImage boot/bzImage
 ```
-You can call every busybox utility by supplying the utility as argument, like
+You can call every busybox utility by supplying the utility as an argument, like
 so: ``busybox ls --help``.
 But busybox also detects by what name it is called
 and then executes that utility.
 So you can put symlinks for each utility and
 busybox can figure out which utility you want by the symlink's name.